-The own funds/capital base of the Company as at 31 December 2019 comprised of Common Equity Tier 1 (CET1) and Tier 2 capital as shown in table 5 below.
+The own funds/capital base of the Company as at 31 December 2020 comprised of Common Equity Tier 1 (CET1) and Tier 2 capital as shown in table 5 below.

 Under the Law, CET 1 consists mainly of paid up share capital, share premium, other reserves retained earnings less any proposed dividends and translation differences.
-Within the balance of retained earnings, current year un-audited profits are included however, losses are included even if un-audited.
+Within the balance of retained earnings, current year audited profits or losses are included.